 Have your home’s AC checked ASAP

 Proactively maintaining your home’s air conditioning system will help escape a malfunction on the hottest summer days, when your air conditioning system is functioning at full capacity all day and night for weeks and months.
-During an annual maintenance call, an expert air conditioning technician can usually avert an emergency by locating issues and replacing parts before they breakdown, and cleaning and tuning the system so it works like new again during the heat of summer when you need it the most.
+During an annual maintenance call, an expert air conditioning technician can usually avert an emergency by locating issues and replacing parts before they breakdown, and getting an ac tune up so it works like new again during the heat of summer when you need it the most.

 Wear loose, lightweight clothing, especially when you’re going outside.
 Avoid wearing dark shades, particularly black clothes, since dark colors hold heat.
 The color white helps keep you cooler by reflecting the sun.
 It also helps to invest in a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and avoid layering clothing.

 Make sure you stay hydrated by drinking lots of fluids, such as water or juice.
 Even if you’re not thirsty, your body can still be in need of hydration so try carrying a water bottle with you at all times.
 When heat waves come in or it’s the middle of the day, stay away from drinks containing caffeine or alcohol since they can contribute to dehydration.